gcfacchi/TomAugspurger.github.io/content/modern_8_scaling.md

 Now that we've seen `dask.dataframe` in action, let's step back and discuss Dask a bit.
 Dask is an open-source project that natively parallizes Python.
 I'm a happy user of and contributor to Dask.

-At a high-level, Dask provide familiar APIs for [large N-dimensional arrays](https://dask.pydata.org/en/latest/array.html), [large DataFrames](https://dask.pydata.org/en/latest/dataframe.html), and [familiar](https://distributed.readthedocs.io/en/latest/quickstart.html#map-and-submit-functions) ways to parallelize [custom algorithms](https://dask.pydata.org/en/latest/delayed.html).
+At a high-level, Dask provides familiar APIs for [large N-dimensional arrays](https://dask.pydata.org/en/latest/array.html), [large DataFrames](https://dask.pydata.org/en/latest/dataframe.html), and [familiar](https://distributed.readthedocs.io/en/latest/quickstart.html#map-and-submit-functions) ways to parallelize [custom algorithms](https://dask.pydata.org/en/latest/delayed.html).

 At a low-level, each of these is built on high-performance [task scheduling](http://dask.pydata.org/en/latest/scheduling.html) that executes operations in parallel.
 The [low-level details](http://dask.pydata.org/en/latest/spec.html) aren't too important; all we care about is that